-With fixtures and drain valves open in the RV to drain the water lines, connect the bluecoiled hose to the brass quick connect fitting at the Spray Port.
+With fixtures and drain valves open in the RV to drain the water lines, connect the blue-coiled hose to the brass quick connect fitting at the Spray Port.

-- 1. Remove the spray nozzle from the other end of the hose. - 2.
-Hold the open end of the hose near the ground and any water in the line should drain out. - 3.
-Disconnect the hose from the fitting, and store in the RV. - 4.
-Close the port cover.
+- 1. Remove the spray nozzle from the other end of the hose. - 2..
+Hold the open end of the hose near the ground and any water in the line should drain out.